 This official warning shows, yet again, that Pymatuning Deer Park either can’t or won’t provide bears and other animals with the most basic care.
 PETA is calling for this ramshackle roadside zoo to send these neglected animals to proper sanctuaries where they’d have the space and the veterinary care that they desperately need.

-The USDA recently promised to offer training sessions and issue new policy statements, factsheets, and technical notes to ensure that bears are better protected under current AWA regulations in response to our petition for bear-specific standards in the AWA.
+The USDA previously promised to offer training sessions and issue new policy statements, factsheets, and technical notes to ensure that bears are better protected under current AWA regulations in response to our petition for bear-specific standards in the AWA.
+However, the agency has yet to follow through and has not devised any new regulations banning bear pits.

 What You Can Do